savvasha/sportspress-advanced-h2h/readme.txt

 1. Install and activate Advanced H2H for SportsPress plugin.
 2. Create your own Sorting Criterion at `SportsPress->Teams->Sorting Criteria`.
-3. Select your prefered Sorting Criterion for your League Table
+3. Select your preferred Sorting Criterion for your League Table
 4. Enjoy!

 = Credits =